Areas of Application

 • ES 201

-• Convex Optimization and Its Applications
+• Convex Optimization and Applications in Machine Learning (proof-based math is useful prep)

 • ES 155